 - Pain and suffering

 - If someone you loved died as a result of a construction injury

 As a construction worker, you are protected under the New York Labor Law if you are involved in a construction accident.
-Your rights matter and if you were hurt you should get the help.
+Your rights matter and if you were hurt you should get help.
 Experienced New York construction accident attorneys K L Sanchez and team are here to help in construction accident cases big and small.
-Schedule a free consultation by phone or via contact form today (646) 701-7990.
+Schedule a free consultation by phone or via the contact form today at (646) 701-7990.

 We are here to help, 24 hours a day, 7 days a week.
 Call 646-701-7990